 Conditions which are managed and researched by rheumatologists include autoimmune connective tissue and joint diseases (for example: rheumatoid arthritis, systemic lupus erythematosus), mechanical and degenerative joint diseases (for example: osteoarthritis and disorders of articular cartilage), muscle and tendon disorders, sports injuries, disorders manifest by pain and conditions of bone (for example: osteoporosis).

 Rheumatologists have the opportunity to develop sub-specialist interests, in addition to undertaking General Medicine duties, through dual accreditation in Medicine and Rheumatology.

 Rheumatology out-patient work is extremely varied.
-There are opportunities to practise a variety of practical skills including joint and soft-tissue and epidural injections.
+There are opportunities to practice a variety of practical skills including joint and soft-tissue and epidural injections.
 Rheumatologists invariably need to be skilled clinicians, keen on diagnostic dilemmas and stimulated by complex medical disease.
-They are often the most appropriate medical specialists to 'orchestrate' the long-term holistic care of patients with challenging multisystem disorders.
+They are often the most appropriate medical specialists to 'orchestrate' the long-term holistic care of patients with challenging multi-system disorders.

 Below is a testimony from our consultant as to why he chose to both train and take consultant jobs in this region